iotaledger/iota-wiki/docs/get-started/glossary.md

 - **Consensus:** Agreement on a specific date or value in distributed multi-agent systems, in the presence of faulty processes.
 - **Coordinator (only up to IOTA 2.0):** A trusted entity, as protection against malicious transactions.
 The Tangle is not yet a final product, it is still in beta.
 The network currently relies on a kind of shield, the so-called coordinator.
 It is open-source and runs on a Hornet node.
 The COO acts as a centralized, voluntary, and temporary alternative consensus mechanism for the Tangle.
 To do this, the COO sends honest transactions to the full nodes at regular intervals.
 These packets contain a signed message with no value, called a milestone.
 The full nodes in the Tangle consider a transaction as confirmed only if it is approved by a milestone.
 Important: The coordinator can only confirm transactions, but he cannot bypass the consensus rules.
 To create, freeze or steal tokens is not possible for him.
 This fixed rule and the COO address is hardcoded on each full node, so the coordinator’s influence on the tangle is very limited, since the tangle is also constantly monitored by all the other full nodes. > The Coo will be switched off with the IOTA 2.0 upgrade.
 - **Communication Layer (IOTA 2.0):** This layer stores and communicates information.
 This layer contains the distributed ledger or tangle.
 The rate control and timestamps are also located in this layer.
-- **Core Object type (IOTA 2.0):** An object type that must be parsed by all nodes.
-Parsers are computer programs responsible for decomposing and converting an input into a format more suitable for further processing.
-- **Core Application (IOTA 2.0):** Core application that must be executed by all nodes, for example the value transfer application.
 - **Child (IOTA 2.0):** A transaction that gets referenced by Parents.
 - **Chrysalis:** The name of the IOTA 1.5 network upgrade.
 - **Stardust:** The name of the first Shimmer network upgrade.